ibm-cloud-docs/devsecops/devsecops-tutorial.md

 The CD toolchain contains only one pipeline for Continuous Delivery.
 It implements the following best practices:
 * change Management automation to help developers, approvers, and auditors track deployments from the lens of compliance.
-* creates an evidence summary from the evidence collected in the CI pipeline
+* creates an evidence summary from the evidence that is collected in the CI pipeline
 * creates a change request in Git Repos and Issue Tracking based change management repository and adds deployment evidence to it
 * uses the inventory repository to promote built artifacts to deployment environments like staging and prod
-* checks the CR and auto approves if all checks have passed
+* checks the CR, and auto approves if all checks have passed
 * if CR is approved, or emergency, deploys the image from the inventory to production

 ## Guided setup overview for the CD toolchain